National Immigrant Justice Center

 The National Immigrant Justice Center ( NIJC), a program of Heartland Alliance, provides direct legal services to, and advocates for, immigrants, refugees, and asylum seekers through policy reform, impact litigation, and public education.
 Since its founding more than three decades ago, NIJC has been unique in blending individual client advocacy with broad-based systemic change.
 Headquartered in Chicago with offices in Washington, DC, Indiana and San Diego, NIJC’s team of 100+ attorneys, paralegals and professionals, along with 2,000 pro bono attorneys, is at the forefront of immigration reform.

 NIJC's Immigrant Legal Defense Project is seeking an attorney to provide legal consultations, advice and representation to low-income immigrants, refugees and asylum seekers before the U.S. Department of Homeland Security, U.S. Department of State, and U.S. Department of Justice.
-The staff attorney will also provide training and technical support to pro bono attorneys with a focus on asylee and refugee adjustment of status, family petitions cases, and related cases.
 This staff attorney position requires Spanish fluency, ability to engage in community outreach, and provide legal consultations at off-site locations.

 Essential Duties and Responsibilities:

 - Conducts preliminary intake interview, gathers all relevant facts for presentation at Unit meetings.

 - Makes assessment of income eligibility and makes appropriate referrals for those individuals not eligible for Organization services.
 Recommends exceptions to financial guidelines to the Supervisor.

 - Develops and implements preliminary case strategy in terms of immigration law and procedure.
 Develops further strategy in terms of immigration law and procedure.
 Develops further strategy in consultation with supervisor.